aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/02-provision-eks.md

 EOF
 ```

 Notice the `efaEnabled` flag in the manifest file.
-It will ask `eksctl` to create a node group with the correct setup for using [Elastic Fabric Adapter (EFA)](https://aws.amazon.com/hpc/efa/) network interface to run a tightly couple workload (MPI). `eksctl` will leverage AWS CloudFormation to create a [Placement group] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) that puts instance close together and a [EFA-enabled security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html#efa-start-security).
+It will ask `eksctl` to create a node group with the correct setup for using the [Elastic Fabric Adapter (EFA)](https://aws.amazon.com/hpc/efa/) network interface to run a tightly-coupled workload with MPI. `eksctl` will leverage AWS CloudFormation to create a [Placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) that puts instances close together and a [EFA-enabled security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html#efa-start-security).

 #### 2. Create the EKS cluster